anlnt/anlnt.github.io/_posts/2020-03-21-why-patience-is-important.markdown

 More examples of patient software engineers:
 - They are able to reveal unspoken requirements from stakeholders, tirelessly asking questions to clarify requirements.
 They explore the current system as a user and thoroughly examine the codebase to figure out what needs to be built.
 They practice [second-order thinking](https://medium.com/@noahmp/second-order-thinking-3fc2a224b131) to expose the implications due to the new requirements.
 - They are a bug hunter in their projects.
 They fastidiously wander around a system to look for a bug.
-When they find one, they evaluate how severe it is.
+When they find one, they run a thorough evaluation of how severe it is.
 They may find bugs that have been existing for a long time but no one notices.

 Finally, how do we learn patience?
 Above all, patience means that we keep calm and quiet to contemplate a problem.
 The prerequisite of learning patience is to accept that everything can wait.
 As a manager or a leader, to help your members learn patience, do not put them in a time limit.
 People tend to skip important details when they are in high pressure.